-Chair Abaray asked whether Sen. Williams has considered requiring the grand jury instructions to be docketed, as well as docketing any law that was provided to the grand jury, so that the public could review what information was provided to the grand jury.
-Sen. Williams said she sees no problem with that information being made available to the public.
+Chair Abaray asked whether Sen. Williams has considered requiring the grand jury instructions to be docketed, as well as docketing any law that was provided to the grand jury, so that the

 Representative Robert McColley said he likes the special counsel idea, asking whether that person would have to be someone with experience in the criminal law area, such as a former prosecutor or defense attorney.
 He also wondered how Hawaii resolves conflicts of interest, such as where counsel appointed by the court may wish to continue appearing in cases before that court.
 Sen. Williams said she does not have any specific information on that, but she would envision that the special counsel in that courtroom should not be practicing there and that it has been suggested that the person come from an entirely different part of the state and have no involvement with that prosecutor or courtroom.
 She said she would suggest that rule because it would promote transparency.